 School of Business

-First organized as the School of Government in 1928, the School of Business has been responsible for more than 85 years for the professional development of individuals assuming leadership roles in society.
-The School has eight departments—Accountancy, Decision Sciences, Finance, Information Systems and Technology Management, International Business, Management, Marketing, and Strategic Management and Public Policy.
+First organized as the School of Government in 1928, the School of Business has been responsible for the professional development of individuals assuming leadership roles in society.
+The School has eight departments–Accountancy, Decision Sciences, Finance, Information Systems and Technology Management, International Business, Management, Marketing, and Strategic Management and Public Policy.
 The use of a multidisciplinary approach in educational programming helps prepare both the generalist and specialist for professional careers in today’s complex, organizational society.

 The School of Business is a member of AACSB International-The Association to Advance Collegiate Schools of Business, and the undergraduate and graduate programs in business administration and accounting are accredited by the Association.

 The mission of The George Washington University School of Business is to have a lasting intellectual impact by offering quality education through innovative programs that provide theoretical frameworks and real-world learning experiences; engaging in rigorous scholarship that advances knowledge in the management of organizations in the global environment; and contributing as a local, national, and global citizen.
-We do this within a community built upon respect, integrity, and active engagement.
+The School accomplishes this within a community built upon respect, integrity, and active engagement.

-The George Washington University School of Business will set itself apart as a thought leader at the intersection of the private, public, and not-for-profit sectors.
-We will be recognized for advancing knowledge on the role of organizations in the global arena.
-Our graduates will possess the multidisciplinary knowledge, critical-thinking skills, and ethical standards to make a positive impact on economies and societies.
+The George Washington University School of Business will set itself apart as a thought leader at the intersection of the private, public, and nonprofit sectors.
+It will be recognized for advancing knowledge on the role of organizations in the global arena.
+Its graduates will possess the multidisciplinary knowledge, critical-thinking skills, and ethical standards to make a positive impact on economies and societies.

-The School of Business’ strategic goals address three areas that translate the School’s mission into specific strategies, programs, and initiatives.
-We aspire to enhance the School’s reputation and prestige among internal and external stakeholders through recognition, accreditation, and rankings.
+The School of Business’s strategic goals address three areas that translate the School’s mission into specific strategies, programs, and initiatives.
+The School aspires to enhance its reputation and prestige among internal and external stakeholders through recognition, accreditation, and rankings.

 Intellectual Contribution Goal